-Assembly Bill 275 aims to amend several sections of the Wisconsin statutes related to the challenges of the validity of administrative rules and the associated legal expenses.
+Assembly Bill 275 proposes amendments to several sections of the Wisconsin statutes concerning the challenges to the validity of administrative rules.
 The bill stipulates that if a court declares an administrative rule invalid, it must award reasonable attorney fees and costs to the party asserting the invalidity.
-This provision is included in the amendments to section 227.40 (4) (a), which outlines the conditions under which a rule or guidance document can be declared invalid.
+This provision is included in the amended language of section 227.40 (4) (a), which outlines the conditions under which a court can invalidate a rule or guidance document.

 Statutes affected: Bill Text: 20.865(1)(a), 20.865, 20.865(1)(g), 20.865(1)(q), 227.40(4)(a), 227.40